-Research and development expenses were \$7.6 million and \$4.2 million for the three months ended June 30, 2024 and 2023, respectively.
-The increase of \$3.5 million in research and development expense as compared to the same period in

-2023 was primarily due to an increase in clinical and development expense of \$2.0 million, primarily related to the commencement of our PALISADE-3 Phase 3 clinical trial of fasedienol in SAD and costs related to preparations for the initiation of our PALISADE-4 Phase 3 trial of fasedienol in SAD, an increase in headcount costs of \$1.1 million, and an increase in consulting and professional fees of \$0.2 million.
+The increase of \$9.8 million in research and development expense for the six months ended September 30, 2024 as compared to the same period in Fiscal 2023 was primarily due to an increase in clinical development expense of \$6.7 million, related to our PALISADE-3 and PALISADE-4 Phase 3 clinical trials of fasedienol in SAD, an increase of \$2.4 million in connection with increased headcount, and an increase of \$0.4 million in consulting and professional expense.

-We expect that our research and development expense will increase substantially over the next several years as we advance our broad an diverse pipeline of pherine product candidates through IND-enabling non-clinical studies. clinical trials, and manufacturing activities required to facilitate further development of our current pherine product candidates, expand our pherine pipeline, maintain, expand, protect and enforce our intellectual property portfolio, and hire additional personnel.
+We expect that our research and development expense will increase over the next several years as we continue to advance our broad and diverse neuroscience pipeline through IND-enabling non-clinical studies, clinical trials, and contract manufacturing and regulatory activities required to facilitate further research and development of our current pherine product candidates and additional pherine product candidates, maintain, expand, protect and enforce our intellectual property portfolio, and hire additional headcount.